njitacm/njit-acm-website/README.md

 ## NJIT ACM Website

-Maintained by NJIT ACM Webmaster
+Maintained by NJIT ACM Webmaster.
+Created using [Google Webstarter Kit](https://github.com/google/web-starter-kit)

-## Contributing
+## Contributin

 Found an issue?
 Create an issue in Github issues
 Want to Fix it?
 Create a pull request, please :)